Automattic/vip-governance-plugin/README.md

 With this example, you'll get the following rules:

 - Default: This is going to apply to everyone as a baseline.
   - Heading/paragraph blocks are allowed
   - For a heading at the root level, a custom red colour will appear as a possible text colour option.
+  - If you aren't an administrator, you will not be able to move any blocks or lock/unlock any blocks if you do not have access to it.
-- Editor/Administrator role: Since only one `blockSettings` can apply the one mentioned here will be used, and the `allowedBlocks` will be combined.
+- Administrator role: Since only one `blockSettings` can apply the one mentioned here will be used, and the `allowedBlocks` will be combined.
 What we will get:
   - Besides the default allowed blocks, quote/media-text and image blocks will be allowed as well.
 A quote block will be allowed to have heading, and paragraph as its children while a media-text block will be allowed to have heading, paragraph and image as its children.
   - A heading sitting inside a media-text will be allowed to have a custom red colour as it's text.
   - The heading at the root level will not have custom red colour available.

-### Schema Definition

-You can find the schema that's used for validating the rules [here][repo-schema-location].
-This will help you in crafting up the custom rules file if the example provided above is not sufficient.
+  - You will be able to lock/unlock blocks as well as move them around.

+In addition to the above, you will also be able to lock any blocks that aren't allowed for a user working in the block editor.
+This will ensure that they do not interact with any blocks that they shouldn't have access to.

 ## Code Filters